New Results on Linear Size Distance Preservers: -Sized Preservers for Undirected Unweighted Graphs

-\begin{lemma} \end{lemma} \begin{proof} Define a new graph $R \subseteq H$ as follows.
-First, remove all edges in $\bigcup \limits_{s \in V} \bee(T_s)$ from $E_H$.
-By Lemma \ref{lem:matchpartition}, the remaining graph can be partitioned into $3n$ induced matchings; keep all edges in the $n$ largest matchings (breaking ties arbitrarily) and discard the rest.
-Clearly we discard only a constant fraction of the edges in this way.
-The remaining edge set $E_R$ can be partitioned into $n$ induced matchings, so it is a \ruzem\ graph.
-Thus, we have
+Then, by Lemma \ref{lem:matchpartition}, after discarding half the edges in $H$ the remaining edges in $E_H \setminus \bigcup_{s \in V} \bee(T_s)$ can be partitioned into $3n$ induced matchings.
+By discarding the $2n$ induced matchings of smallest cardinality, we lose at most an additional $\frac{2}{3}$ fraction of the edges and get a graph whose edges can be partitioned into $n$ induced matchings.
+It follows that